thuhinkumar/EZMaps/README.md

 ## Main Features
 * Use buttons to move around and zoom in/out
+* Dynamic Buttons that change as the users interact with the interface
-* Dropdown menu to select maps for different cities
+* Menu interafce to select maps for different cities
 * Display streets, street names, parks, rivers, lakes, buildings, points of interests, etc...
 * Display subway stations
-* Click POI's or intersections to view more information
+* Display public transit routes
 * Search bar to search up intersections
 * Find optimal path between two intersections
 * Display easy-to-follow driving instructions to get from one point to another
 * Dark Mode
-* Colour Blind Support
-* Help Box
+* Tutorial Integration

 ## Algorithms
 ### Setting up a Graph data structure